-As a boy of only six, I felt strange sensations looking at the women sprawled across the pages.
-Feeling excited but also feeling guilty, knowing, somehow, I was looking at something I shouldn’t have.
+As a boy of only six, I felt strange sensations looking at the women sprawled across the pages: excited, but also guilty, knowing, somehow, I was looking at something I shouldn’t have.
 In my young heart and mind, I intended on coming back for more looks because of the good feeling, but I felt compelled to sneak because of the guilty feelings.
 Later, I discovered that my father had many ingenious places to hide these magazines around the house, but I’m pretty sure I found them all.

 If I felt that my experience of looking at porn as a young boy was similar to being molested, then my looking at porn as a grown man was like molesting women.
 How common is this: the abused becomes the abuser?

 But I also had to come to the point of questioning my dad’s behavior and how that confused me.
-Why did he hide the magazines if they were OK to look at?
-I didn’t see the magazines laying around other people’s houses.
+Why did he hide the magazines if they were okay to look at?
+I didn’t see the magazines lying around other people’s houses.
 The shame I felt about my inability to process the sexual information I was gathering was huge.
-I couldn’t get over the idea that normal people probably would go to bed and then go to sleep.
-I could not do that.
-I had to do something else first.
+I couldn’t get over the idea that normal people probably would have a routine of going go to bed and then falling asleep.
+I could not do that; I had to do something else first.

 And then it hit me.
 If I felt that my experience of looking at porn as a young boy was similar to being molested, then my looking at porn as a grown man was like molesting women.
 How common is this: the abused becomes the abuser?

 But knowing God’s call to repentance goes way down to the depths of your heart.
 It tears away any pretense of false integrity and assures you that you are really dealing with God.
-And when you know that the God who made heaven and earth is graciously offering forgiveness and a new start—your heart becomes equipped to change behaviors and attitudes.
-I needed the healing that only God can provide through what He accomplished in Christ on the cross.
+When you know that the God who made heaven and earth is graciously offering forgiveness and a new start, your heart becomes equipped to change behaviors and attitudes.
+I needed the healing that only God can provide through what he accomplished in Christ on the cross.